INTERNATIONAL – ACCESSIBLE TRAVEL PRESS

 Dogs, people, wheels

-Most information online is about wheelchair access, as wheelchair users or scooter users are more online that the largest group of people with a disability, people who are blind or visually impaired.
+Most information online is about wheelchair access, as wheelchair users or scooter users are more online than the largest group of people with a disability, people who are blind or visually impaired.

-From the start, as stated in the story of our logo, we focus on assistance dogs, people with a visual impairment, and wheelchair users.
+Since the start, as stated in the story of our logo, we focus on assistance dogs, people with a visual impairment and wheelchair users.
 That is quite the challenge, because most of the time there are conflicting needs and there is no way of ever changing that.

 However, disabilities come in an indefinite number, and are quite personal most of the time.
 So the more divers our writers team is, the better.

-Over the years we have seen so many bloggers, video makers and social media accounts simply disappear or no longer active.
-It is too difficult to invest so much time, money, love and energy and reach a handful of people.
+Over the years we have seen so many bloggers, video makers and social media accounts simply disappear or no longer active for a variety of reasons.

 There is no purpose, no goal, no motivation.
 We get that.